This article explains what to do if you receive an advance lump sum payment of statutory pay from HMRC.

 As you have already received the statutory payment from HMRC you would ignore this deduction when you come to pay HMRC, in order to ensure the correct amount of tax and National Insurance is paid.
 If you’re unsure of how much to pay each month, you can check this by logging into your HMRC business tax account or by contacting HMRC directly.

-If you or your accountant posted journal entries when you received the statutory payment from HMRC to remove the balance from your PAYE/NI account, you'll need to post further journals to re-introduce the relevant statutory reclaim amount each month back into your PAYE/NI account.
-Please speak to your accountant if you’re unsure which journals to post.
+If you or your accountant created journal entries when you received the statutory payment from HMRC to remove the balance from your PAYE/NI account, you'll need to create further journals to re-introduce the relevant statutory reclaim amount each month back into your PAYE/NI account.
+Please speak to your accountant if you’re unsure which journals to create.